alexkhalevine/ai_job_search/readme.md

-## This small experimental job seeker that uses custom web scrappers.
+## Small experimental job seeker that uses custom web scrappers.

 Currently scrapping: `karriere.at`, `stepstone.at` and `google jobs` via serpAPI

 --

-- to install do `npm i` in root folder
+- Install with `npm i` in root folder
-- rename `.env.example` to `.env` and add correct values
+- Rename `.env.example` to `.env` and add correct env vars
-- to run as console app, run `npm run start` in root folder
+- Run in your terminal `npm run start` in root folder
-- important: serptAPI that fetches google jobs is limited to 100 requests per month, check limit on https://serpapi.com/dashboard
+- Important: serptAPI that fetches google jobs is limited to 100 requests per month on free plan, check limit on https://serpapi.com/dashboard
-- there is openAPi integration, prompt can be changed in `aiAgent.ts`.
-By default openAI is disabled, uncomment
+- There is openAPi integration, prompt can be changed in `aiAgent.ts`.
+By default openAI is disabled, uncomment:

 ```
 /*   for (const job of relevantJobs) {